azhou5211/data-512-a2/README.md

 By: Andrew Zhou

 # Data Sources
-This repository uses two data sources
+This repository uses two data sources.

 1) The Wikipedia politicians by country dataset can be found on [Figshare](https://figshare.com/articles/dataset/Untitled_Item/5513449).
 Download and unzip it to extract the data file, which is called page_data.csv.
 You can also find the file in my repo at [data/page_data.csv](https://github.com/azhou5211/data-512-a2/blob/main/data/page_data.csv).
 Notes: